hmrc/tamc/CONTRIBUTING.md

 -----------

 Once you are done with the changes make sure that:
 * all test cases successful.
-Use below command to run the testcases
+Use below command to run the test cases

   ```$ sbt test```